xtnchang/pinteresting/README.md

 # Pinteresting

-[Pinteresting](https://hello-pinteresting.herokuapp.com/) is a very basic (but functioning!) simulation of Pinterest.
+[Pinteresting](https://hello-pinteresting.herokuapp.com/) is a very basic (but soon-to-be functioning!) simulation of Pinterest.

 Written in Ruby 2.2.1, Rails 4.2.0